How to apply for a clinical trial including eligibility, phases, model IMPDs, costs and how to make changes to your application.

 Clinical trial application form

-You must create XML and PDF versions, save and sign them electronically, and submit them on a CD with the rest of the required documents.
+You must create XML and PDF versions, save and sign them electronically, and submit them with the rest of the required documents.

 Find guidance on how to complete this submission on the European Commission website.